- How long does the average trial last?

 This is an important turning point for drug development.
 The medication has already passed the rigorous testing and review process required by the FDA, and now it is ready to be studied in an even larger patient population, with even more advanced rating scales and clinical measures.
 In recent years, there has been a growing industry trend to not only measure clinical effectiveness at this phase, but also measure “real world” results.
 For example, if patients show clinical improvement after entering the study, how are their activities of daily living improving (e.g., patients can work in the garden more often or attend their child’s games on a regular basis)?
 Most medications that reach Phase III will at least be considered for approval by an FDA advisory board.

 At this phase in development, the drug has already been granted FDA approval.
 Phase IV studies are often performed to either identify an additional use for an already approved drug, or to gather additional safety information from a larger group of patients.
 In some cases, Phase IV studies are implemented to establish effectiveness in a subgroup of patients, for example, patients over age 65.

 The FDA is the governing agency that develops the policies and guidelines for all clinical research, regardless of manufacturer, study phase or drug type.
-There are also independent Institutional Review Boards (IRB) that review and approve all study-related documents, such as protocols, Informed Consent forms, physician credentials and eligibility, and patient recruitment materials, such as print advertisements and public service announcements.
+There are also independent Institutional Review Boards (IRB) at institutions that review and approve all study-related documents, such as protocols, Informed Consent forms, physician credentials and eligibility, and patient recruitment materials, such as print advertisements and public service announcements.
 (See “Protocol” and “Informed Consent” Form in the “Common Terms Used in Clinical Trials” section.)